astropy/astropy-APEs/APE1.rst

   they can choose to withdraw the APE.
 A withdrawn APE is in effect equivalent to a Rejected APE in that it will not be implemented.

-* "Abandonned": If an APE is present in the repository but has been labelled as "Discussion" for at least a year without any sign of further discussion or progress, the APE can be marked as Abandonned (after reaching out to the authors to check that they are not able to continue working on it).
-An Abandonned APE can be picked up at any time by other members of the community, and the status changed back to "Discussion".
+* "Abandoned": If an APE is present in the repository but has been labelled as "Discussion" for at least a year without any sign of further discussion or progress, the APE can be marked as Abandonned (after reaching out to the authors to check that they are not able to continue working on it).
+An Abandoned APE can be picked up at any time by other members of the community, and the status changed back to "Discussion".

 Modifications to an accepted APE